Alkass/pytc/README.md

 #pytc
-<i>pytc</i> (stands for Python Test Case) a tiny Python code testing tool designed to keep your Python test cases organized and informative.
+<i>pytc</i> (stands for Python Test Case) is a tiny Python code testing tool designed to keep your Python test cases organized and informative.

 #Usage
 To be added